Nancy Rubin Stuart is an award-winning author and journalist who specializes in women, biography and social history.

 As a journalist, her work has appeared in many publications including The New York Times, American History Magazine, the Los Angeles Times, The New England Quarterly, The Huffington Post, The Stamford Advocate, Greenwich Time, The Barnstable Patriot, The Cape Cod Times, Business Week’s Careers, Family Circle, Parents, and others on the Bookshelf page.

-Today Nancy writes for print and screen, serves as Executive Director of the Cape Cod Writers Center and is Co-President of the Women's National Book Association, Boston Chapter.
-She is currently completing a new book.
+Today Nancy writes for print and screen and serves as Executive Director of the Cape Cod Writers Center.
+She is currently writing a new book for Beacon Press to be published in 2021.